How to make a pitfall trap to catch insects and other minibeasts

 Experiments you could try

 If you don't catch much on your first try, don't give up.
-Try placing your pitfall trap it in a different area near more vegetation.
+Try placing your pitfall trap in a different area near more vegetation.
 You could compare what and how much you catch in different locations.

 You could also try adding bait to your trap.
 A banana may entice some creatures.
 Be careful not to leave the banana in the trap too long, though - you don't want to return to find things encased in decaying banana goo.
 Bear in mind you're likely to have a stream of ants moving back and forth to the banana.